aleutcss/objects.layout/README.md

 the traditional grid system.
 It is based on [csswizardry-grids](http://csswizardry.com/csswizardry-grids/).

 Let's get this over with: It is based on inline-blocks.
-That means two things:
+That means three things:
 1. We don't have to use floats and clearfixes.
 Yay!
 2. We can easily flip the layout, center it by just adding one class.
 3. Since we use inline-block we unfortunately can't have spaces between the columns.
 Two columns at 50% = 100%.
 If we then add a space we're on more than 100% which doesn't add up.
 This means that we need to remove the spaces between the columns either with placing the columns close like this: `</div><div class="o-layout__item">`, by commenting between the closing and new opening tag (like in our example under), or by wrapping around a `{% spaceless %}` tag (in the [TWIG](http://twig.sensiolabs.org/)) or similar that removes whitespace.